Ray Kurzweil: Futurism and transhumanism

 Kurzweil's standing as a futurist and transhumanist has led to his involvement in several singularity-themed organizations.
 In 2004, he joined the advisory board of the Machine Intelligence Research Institute.
 In 2005, he joined the scientific advisory board of the Lifeboat Foundation.
 On May 13, 2006, Kurzweil was the first speaker at the Singularity Summit at Stanford University in Palo Alto, California.
 In 2013, he was the keynote speaker at the Research, Innovation, Start-up and Employment (RISE) international conference in Seoul.
 In 2009, Kurzweil, Google, and the NASA Ames Research Center announced the creation of the Singularity University training center for corporate executives and government officials.
 The university's self-described mission is to "assemble, educate and inspire a cadre of leaders who strive to understand and facilitate the development of exponentially advancing technologies and apply, focus and guide these tools to address humanity's grand challenges".
 Using Vernor Vinge's Singularity concept as a foundation, the university offered its first nine-week graduate program to 40 students in 2009.

 Kurzweil views the human body as a system of thousands of "programs" and believes that understanding all their functions could be the key to building truly sentient AI.

 Universal basic income

 Kurzweil advocates universal basic income (UBI), arguing that progress in science and technology will lead to an abundance of virtually free resources, enabling every citizen to live without the need to work: "We are clearly headed toward a situation where everyone can live very well".
 According to him, the major hurdle to introducing UBI is not its feasibility, but political will, which is slowly emerging.
 In a 2018 TED Talk, he predicted that "in the early 2030s, we'll have universal basic income in the developed world, and worldwide by the end of the 2030s.
 You'll be able to live very well on that.
 The primary concern will be meaning and purpose."

-Nuclear weapons

-During a September 17, 2022, interview, Kurzweil explained his worries about technology being used for violence.
-When asked about nuclear armageddon and the Russo-Ukrainian War, Kurzweil said: "I don't think [nuclear war] is going to happen despite the terrors of that war.
-It is a possibility but it's unlikely, even with the tensions we've had with the nuclear power plant that's been taken over.
-It's very tense but I don't actually see a lot of people worrying that's going to happen.
-I think we'll avoid that.
-We had two nuclear bombs go off in [1945], so now we're 77 years later... we've never had another one go off through anger... there are other dangers besides nuclear weapons."